Rich-Media Re-Ranker: A User Satisfaction-Driven LLM Re-ranking Framework for Rich-Media Search: Experiment Details

-\begin{itemize}[leftmargin=0.3cm] \item \textbf{Overall Click Rate}: Defined as the ratio of total clicks to search page views (PV), this metric reflects users' engagement intensity with search results. \item \textbf{Positive Interaction Ratio}: Measured as the proportion of search sessions with $\geq 1$ click, this metric captures session-level engagement breadth.
-An increase signifies reduced "zero-click" sessions due to broader intent coverage, ensuring users find at least one relevant result. \item \textbf{Landing Click Ratio}: This metric captures clicks that trigger page navigation to targets such as in-app detail pages, third-party pages, or contextual pages like mini-programs, representing a subset of generic click behavior to quantify users’ intent for deeper content consumption, calculated as Landing Click PV divided by Search PV. \item \textbf{Content Distribution Ratio}: This metric measures the proportion of successful content engagements, specifically tracking instances where users achieve meaningful interaction such as staying for more than a time threshold or engaging in interaction, ultimately reflecting content quality and relevance through its calculation of Valid Distribution PV divided by Search PV. \item \textbf{Satisfaction Rate}: Defined as the proportion of search sessions where users directly report "satisfaction," this metric directly reflects user experience quality. \end{itemize}
+\item \textbf{Overall Click Rate}: Defined as the ratio of total clicks to search page views (PV), this metric reflects users' engagement intensity with search results.

+\item \textbf{Positive Interaction Ratio}: Measured as the proportion of search sessions with $\geq 1$ click, this metric captures session-level engagement breadth.
+An increase signifies reduced "zero-click" sessions due to broader intent coverage, ensuring users find at least one relevant result.

+\item \textbf{Landing Click Ratio}: This metric captures clicks that trigger page navigation to targets such as in-app detail pages, third-party pages, or contextual pages like mini-programs, representing a subset of generic click behavior to quantify users’ intent for deeper content consumption, calculated as Landing Click PV divided by Search PV.

+\item \textbf{Content Distribution Ratio}: This metric measures the proportion of successful content engagements, specifically tracking instances where users achieve meaningful interaction such as staying for more than a time threshold or engaging in interaction, ultimately reflecting content quality and relevance through its calculation of Valid Distribution PV divided by Search PV.